We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Check price on Amazon

-After the initial heavy cleaning, shift to a weekly maintenance routine with a gentle acid to prevent the deposits from rebuilding to the same level.
-Once scale is removed down to the glaze, a light weekly descale with citric acid or white vinegar takes 10 minutes and keeps the bowl clear indefinitely in moderate hard water.
-In very hard water (above 10 GPG), bi-weekly application or a continuous in-tank descaling tablet keeps pace with the mineral accumulation rate better than weekly acid cleaning alone.
+After the initial heavy cleaning, shift immediately to a weekly maintenance routine with a gentle acid.
+Once the glaze is clear, a 10-minute weekly citric acid or white vinegar treatment keeps the bowl clean in moderate hard water indefinitely.
+In very hard water above 10 GPG, bi-weekly application or a continuous in-tank descaling tablet paces better with the mineral accumulation rate.
+For drain-related blockages that sometimes accompany neglected fixtures, see the best drain cleaners of 2026.

 Common questions